Aux/Twitchbot/README.md

-# TwitchSelfbot
+# Twitchbot
-A bot that auto reacts to events with configured replies in twitch chat.
+A generic twitch chat bot, provided as an example for the [NTwitch](https://github.com/Aux/NTwitch) library.

 #### Example config.yml
 ```yaml